-This device has been designed to operate with the antennas listed below, and having a maximum gain of 8.15 dBiL.
-Antennas not included in this list or having a gain greater than 8.15 dBiL are strictly prohibited for use with this device without regulatory approval.
+This device has been designed to operate with the antennas listed below and having a maximum gain of 8.15 dBiL.
+Antennas not included in this list or having a gain greater than 8.15 dBiL may not be used in some regions without additional regulatory approval.
 (Circularly polarized antennas can have a circular gain has high as 11.15 dBiC and still maintain a maximum linear gain of 8.15 dBiL.)
 The required antenna impedance is 50 ohms.